 with Wellington College in China

-It is anticipated that the successful candidate will have a strong background in economics and experience of teaching IB (higher and standard level) economics to able and engaged pupils.
+For this role it is likely that at least one appointment will have a background in economics (university level) and experience of teaching IB (higher and standard level) economics to able and engaged pupils.
 Many Wellington pupils choose economics at IB in combination with a science-focused pathway or a humanities and literature pathway.
-The successful candidate would be open and able to teaching business studies at IGCSE (or even IB) even if they have not done so before.
+The ability to teach business studies at IGCSE in combination with IBDP economics is an advantage.

-New teachers would be joining an already strong and successful department, with very good IGCSE and excellent IB results.
-The 2019 College IB DP average was 36.6.
+New teachers would be joining an already strong and successful department, with very good IGCSE and IB results.
 Candidates who are able to combine excellent classroom practice and curriculum delivery with a genuine desire to inspire beyond those constraints are encouraged to apply and to help shape the further success of this exciting and popular area within the College.

 Wellington College International Shanghai opened in August 2014 as Wellington’s second partnership school in China, and has rapidly developed a reputation as the premier international school in the city.
 It currently has 1,280 pupils and continues to grow by over 150 pupils per year.
 The College is divided into three schools, with a Senior School (years 9 to 13) and Prep School (years 1 to 8) on the main campus and Early Years (nursery and reception) in a new purpose-built centre nearby.
 The College curriculum combines our focus on the Wellington values with the best of English and international curriculums.
 The youngest children in the nursery and reception classes follow the Early Years Foundation Stage curriculum.
 From year 1, the English National Curriculum provides the core of the curriculum in maths and literacy, with other lessons following the International Primary Curriculum.
 From year 6 up, all children follow a school-devised curriculum, based on the English National Curriculum and taught by subject specialists to prepare for the study of IGCSE subjects in years 10 and 11.
 Pupils in years 12 and 13 follow the prestigious IB Diploma Programme.